Last updated on May 31st, 2018 at 04:20 pm

 Dinner on Isabela Island

-After the tour take a second to relax and recover at the snack shack near the port.
+After the tour takes a second to relax and recover at the snack shack near the port.
 Pick a hammock, sip a coconut and sway in the warm sea breeze.
 After a bit of R & R, take a walk along the beach back to the hotel.
 As dinner approaches, head toward Booby Trap restaurant.
 With a wide variety of dishes to choose from, be sure to try the ceviche, a must while traveling to Ecuador.
 Scan the menu for jugo de maracuya, also known as passion fruit juice.
 There is nothing better than sipping a cold glass of fresh passion fruit juice on a warm day in the Galapagos.

 7:00 – 9:00 PM